In Search of Flexibility

 Micro work sounds appealing in practice.
 However, access to these online platforms can be quite complex.
 Workers invest a lot of time in building their profiles, performing tests and unpaid tasks in order to earn qualifications, and only then can they access paid tasks on these platforms.

 In addition, platforms can have explicit entry barriers, wherein workers from certain countries simply cannot register.
 The turnover rate on microtask platforms is also quite high, as many workers discover over time that work comes their way only if they are skilled and diligent.
-Moreover, much of the available work does not fulfil worker expectations with regard to interests or earnings.
+Moreover, much of the available work does not fulfill worker expectations with regard to interests or earnings.

 For instance, in our global survey, a large proportion of workers (88 per cent) reported that they wanted to do more tasks related to micro work than were available.
 About 58 per cent of the workers reported that the availability of tasks was insufficient, and an additional 17 per cent indicated that they did not find enough well-paid tasks.

 The reason behind the insufficiency of work can also be linked to the platform design and result in discrimination.
-Some platforms provide features that allow clients to select who can access the task- between the global pool of labour or by specific populations, based on certain characteristics, such as place of residence, gender, age, etc. In such instances, it is possible that some of the well-paid tasks do not reach workers in certain countries or certain groups, such as women, older or younger workers, etc.
+Some platforms provide features that allow clients to select who can access the task- between the global pool of labor or by specific populations, based on certain characteristics, such as place of residence, gender, age, etc. In such instances, it is possible that some of the well-paid tasks do not reach workers in certain countries or certain groups, such as women, older or younger workers, etc.

 Additionally, workers spend many hours of unpaid work on digital labour platforms.
 Workers reported working 24.5 hours doing micro work in a typical week.
 Of this, 18.6 hours was paid work and 6.2 hours – around 25% of their micro work time, was unpaid work.
 That is, looking for tasks, performing qualification tasks, completing tasks for which they were not paid, etc.